 SOLO (this is the name of the course) is aimed at talented young soloists.
 The course, recognized by the Ministry of Education, University and Research (MIUR), focuses on five instruments: violin, cello, flute, oboe and clarinet.
-Courses will be held by five high-level professors, among the most appreciated in the international arena: Andrea Griminelli, flautist, Salvatore Accardo, violinist and conductor, Alessandro Carbonare, clarinet, Francesco Di Rosa, oboe, and Giovanni Gnocchi, cello.
+Courses will be held by five high-level professors, among the most appreciated in the international arena: Andrea Griminelli, flautist and SOLO Artistic Director , Oleksandr Semchuk, violinist, Alessandro Carbonare, clarinet, Francesco Di Rosa, oboe, and Giovanni Gnocchi, cello.

 “In Italy, the historical and the technical-interpretative study of a musical piece – explains Elisabetta Pasquini, coordinator of the Course in DAMS Degree of the University of Bologna – develop on parallel levels, in different and separated courses, that young students hardly face simultaneously, today.
 SOLO was born precisely to remedy this difficulty, launching young people with excellent talent, through an ad hoc training ensured by the best soloists and with parallel and integrated studies».

 The career of the soloist instrumentalist will thus be enhanced, with new skills and incentives to become “his own manager”, projecting his image on the national and international territory.
 In short, young people are better prepared and with better tools to face todays’ work world”.